chenquan/go-pkg/README_EN.md

 [![GitHub closed issues](https://img.shields.io/github/issues-closed/chenquan/go-pkg?color=red)](https://github.com/chenquan/go-pkg/issues?q=is%3Aissue+is%3Aclosed)

 > A go toolkit.
-> The library has not yet released the official version, and it is not recommended using it in a formal environment.
+> The library has not yet released the official version, and it is not recommended using it in a production environment.

 **[中文](README.md) | English**